 Nutritional information not guaranteed to be accurate

-This post has been sponsored by Walkers Shortbread.
+This post was sponsored by Walkers Shortbread in 2017.
 All opinions are 100% my own.

 All text and images © DOROTHY KERN for Crazy for Crust.
 Please do not use my images without prior permission.
 If you want to republish this recipe, please re-write the recipe in your own words, or link back to this post for the recipe.
 Disclaimer: Nutrition information shown is not guaranteed to be accurate.